 14. What if I change my flight and arrive at another airport in Vietnam?

-Visa on arrival works if you arrive at any of the three international airports: Tan Son Nhat (in Ho Chi Minh City); Noi Bai (in Hanoi) and Da Nang (in Da Nang).
-There is no problem with switching between these three airports.
+Visa on arrival works if you arrive at any of the five international airports: Noi Bai (in Hanoi), Cat Bi (in Hai Phong), Da Nang (in Da Nang), Cam Ranh (in Nha Trang) and Tan Son Nhat (in Ho Chi Minh City).
+There is no problem with switching between these five airports.